Habbie/hello-dns/tdns/intro.md

 8020](https://tools.ietf.org/html/rfc8020) sending incorrect answers will start wiping out your domain name.

-However, we can't put the all (or even most) of the blame for disappointing quality on the embedded and closed source implementation community.
-It was indeed frighteningly hard to out find how to write a correct authoritative nameserver.
+However, we can't put all (or even most) of the blame for disappointing quality on the embedded and closed source implementation community.
+It was indeed frighteningly hard to find out how to write a correct authoritative nameserver.

 Existing open source nameservers are all highly optimized and/or have